cj-oneill/cj-oneill.github.io/_projects/birds.md

 ---
 layout: page
-title: birds
+title: Birds
-description: photos, observations, drawings
+description: Photos, Observations, and Drawings
 img: assets/img/birds/SOSP.jpg
 importance: 1
-category: fun
+category: Fun
-related_publications: true
 ---

 Birding based out of Boulder, CO.
 Below is an assortment of bird photographs and drawings.
 Photos are taken using a Canon 5d Mark III with a 500mm f4.5 lens, occasionally with a 1.4x extender.
 Small collection of photos here, hundreds more on <a href="https://ebird.org/profile/NTgwMzc4MQ/world">eBird</a>, a citizen data science project developed by the Cornell Lab of Ornithology.